near/nearcore/docs/src/practices/tracking_issues.md

 ## Guidelines

-- There should be one tracking issue per project.
-Discretion can be used to decide what kind of project necessitates a tracking issue.
-- Tracking issues should be maintained on the `nearcore` github repository.
-If the projects are security sensitive, they should be tracked on the `nearcore-private` github repository.
+- Tracking issues should be maintained in the `nearcore` repository.
+If the projects are security sensitive, then they should be maintained in the `nearcore-private` repository.
+- Tracking issues should be kept up-to-date.
+At a minimum, all new context should be added as comments, but preferably the original description should be edited to reflect the current status.
-- The tracking issues should contain links to all the relevant design documents.
+- Tracking issues should contain links to all the relevant design documents which should also be kept up-to-date.
-  Care should be taken that when the design changes during the development lifecycle (which should be expected as norm), that the summary is kept up-to-date.
-- If the feature development is associated with a NEP, then the above issue should have a link to the said NEP and the NEP should be kept up-to-date in accordance with the guidelines.
+- Tracking issues should link to any relevant NEP if applicable.
-- The above issue should maintain a list of tasks done and list of tasks left to do.
-This allows one to estimate the progress on the feature and when it might be delivered.
-It can also lower the barrier to entry for other engineers to participate in feature development.
+- Tracking issues should contain a list of todo tasks which should be kept up-to-date as new work items are discovered and other items are done.
+This helps others gauge progress and helps lower the barrier of entry for others to participate.
-- Links to Zulip discussions pertaining to the feature development.
-In general, engineers are encouraged to have discussions on Zulip as it is an open forum and affords everyone the opportunity to participate.
-However, sometimes it is necessary to discuss design in other forums that are closed (e.g. video calls).
-Such discussions are also perfectly fine.
-Care should be taken to update the relevant Zulip discussions and the summary of the design.
+- Tracking issues should contain links to relevant Zulip discussions.
+Prefer open forums like Zulip for discussions.
+When necessary, closed forums like video calls can also be used but care should be taken to document a summary of the discussions.
-- Please avoid using slack and DM messages for engineering discussions.
-We encourage all discussions to happen on open Zulip streams.
-For security sensitive discussions, please use the appropriate private Zulip streams.
+- For security sensitive discussions, use the appropriate private Zulip streams.

 ## Background